 To check if your caste or community is eligible for reservation under All India Quota, refer to the links below

-All Indian States conduct NEET UG Counseling for MBBS admission in India for medical colleges present within their respective territories, of course, with exceptions (AIIMS, JIPMER, Deemed Univ.
+All Indian States conduct NEET UG Counselling for MBBS admission in India for medical colleges present within their respective territories, of course, with exceptions (AIIMS, JIPMER, Deemed Univ.
 Colleges and few central Univ.
 Colleges).
-On the whole, there are more than 490 colleges (Govt. and private combined) that participat in NEET UG State Counseling 2022.
-Summing it up, NEET UG State Counseling 2022 will decide the allocation of 74465 total MBBS seats under various rounds.
+On the whole, there are more than 490 colleges (Govt. and private combined) that participat in NEET UG State Counselling 2023.
+Summing it up, NEET UG State Counselling 2023 will decide the allocation of 74465 total MBBS seats under various rounds.

 In the table below, we present the numbers MBBS seats that fall under different sorts of medical colleges:

 |Central Universities Colleges||1035|

 The seat allocation of any medical college is subject to the All India Rank obtained by the candidate in the NEET UG exam.
 Another factor influencing the prospects of seat allocation is the caste & category of the candidate applying.
 The central govt. has defined its reservation criteria for seats allocated via All India Counselling.
 Likewise, the constitutional law enables the Indian states as well to implement their own reservation criteria for allotment of seats via state quota.